lmuzinic/advent-of-code-bootstrap/README.md

 > [Advent of Code](https://adventofcode.com/) is a series of small programming puzzles for a variety of skill levels.
 They are self-contained and are just as appropriate for an expert who wants to stay sharp as they are for a beginner who is just learning to code.
 Each puzzle calls upon different skills and has two parts that build on a theme.

-Weather you want to participate, brush up on your PHP skills, try out TDD approach or just have fun, this bootstrap could help you out.
+Whether you want to participate, brush up on your PHP skills, try out TDD approach or just have fun, this bootstrap could help you out.

 ## Contents